brightfav/2.GIT_Project/README.md

 ### Delete a git branch

-after a branch has served it's purpose most often the branch is deleted.
+after a branch has served its purpose most often the branch is deleted.

-to delete a branch us the command stated below
+to delete a branch use the command stated below

 ***git branch d branch-name***